CtrlK

 Specificity

 The description uses vague language like 'manage data, records, and automate workflows' without specifying any concrete actions.
-What kind of data?
+There are no specific capabilities listed—what kind of data?
 What records?
 What workflows?
-These are abstract terms that don't describe specific capabilities.
+This is essentially abstract language.

 1 / 3